boozallen/ads-final/INSTALL.md

 Go to https://docs.docker.com/ and install docker on your computer.

 ####Run Build Script for entire prototype
+* Ensure Docker is running successfully on your machine (`Docker ps` should not return an error)
 * Clone the repository
-* Go inside the project folder
+* cd into the newly created directory
 * Run `source /bin/build.sh`.
 This will run front end, api, and database containers.

 Once all containers are running, you can put localhost:3000 in the browser to see the website.

 ####Run Docker Container Services Manually
 * Clone the repository